October 15, 2021 | Procurement Strategy Blogs

 The pressures on the CPG industry from demand spikes, shifts in buying patterns and inflation represent an enormous opportunity for procurement and supply chain to drive change and innovation toward more sustainable products.

-Sustainability is now a driver of consumer behavior, and CPG companies are starting to address that need through their procurement and supply chain processes.
+Supply chain sustainability is now a driver of consumer behavior, and CPG companies are starting to address that need through their procurement and supply chain processes.
 By doing so, they can improve their brand image among a more environmentally conscious consumer base, but also increase compliance with regulation and control costs to drive long-term value.
 Continue reading to know how GEP’s CPG procurement solutions can help CPG companies.